KIT-CMS/CMSSWWithCrab/README.md

 * Per `crab3` task, you are only allowed to have a maximum of 10k jobs.
 So try to keep the work per job at a large enough amount, e.g. the number of events to process should be kept high enough.

 These restrictions have to be taken into account especially when you encounter memory leaks.
-These usually lead to memory overuse, and consequently, to failing jobs, or a trend towards small amount of work per job.
+These usually lead to memory overuse, and consequently, to failing jobs, or a trend towards a too small amount of work per job.
-The latter consequence is detrimental for processing of large datasets.
+The latter consequence is detrimental to the processing of large datasets.
 A way out of that might be older CMSSW releases, which have proven to be fine for official large-scale productions.

 ### Example call: